 We are lucky to count on about 200 volunteers each year to help us during the Festival in various teams, such as accreditations, public reception, catering and bar, Impacts Days professional programme, logistics and promotion.

 The majority of internship vacancies are published between September and August, but this timetable can vary depending on the year and requirements.
-Please regularly check our job opportunities page and social media channels for more information Instagram, Facebook, X, LinkedIn, YouTube, Threads).
+Please regularly check our job opportunities page and social media channels for more information (Instagram, Facebook, X, LinkedIn, YouTube, Threads).
 You can also subscribe to our newsletter.

-Every year we welcome many professionnals from the press, cinema and human rights.The accreditation application is currently closed and will open beginning of 2025.
+Every year we welcome many professionals from the press, cinema, and human rights.
+The accreditation applications are open at the beginning of each year.

-For any request regarding to press and media, please contact our team at presse@fifdh.org.
+For any request regarding press and media, please contact our team at presse@fifdh.org.
 Find all the latest news on our media page.

 YES!
 Raising awareness of human rights among the younger generation is one of the key missions of the FIFDH.
 During the Festival or throughout the year, secondary I and II schoolchildren can watch committed films and take part in discussions on human rights issues.